medvedevgroup/kmer-stats-repeat_Reproduce/README.md

 ## Datasets

 We use following four datasets in our paper.
+The four complete chromosomes are in folder `./sequence_data/`

 | Dataset name               | starting position | Chromosome |
 | -------------------------- | ----------------- | ---------- |